 Interrogating Data Broker’s Practices

-When it comes to privacy and personal data, the most pressing questions we often ask are, “what do data brokers know about me?” and “where do data brokers get information?”
+When it comes to privacy and personal data, some of the most pressing concerns revolve around what data brokers know about individuals and where they obtain this information.
 The answers might surprise, and perhaps even concern you.

-Let’s start with the first question: what do data brokers know about me?
+Let’s start with the first question.
 Essentially, they know as much about you as they can gather.
 The specifics depend on their data sources and the nature of their business.
 Here are a few types of data they may have about you:

 However, their knowledge about you doesn’t stop at mere data collection.
 They also use advanced analytics to infer additional details.
 This can include your personal preferences, future plans, or even your potential risks as a customer.

-All these factors contribute to a comprehensive and alarmin precise profile about you.
+All these factors contribute to a comprehensive and alarming precise profile about you.

 Now, let’s address the second question: where do data brokers get information?
 The answer is a broad spectrum of sources.
 Public records, customer databases, social media platforms, and various online services are all fair game.